Tonyfu09/cissp-exam-cheatsheet/cissp-domain-3-security-architecture-and-engineering.md

 - **Zero Trust Model** – Assume all devices, users, and networks are untrusted by default
 - **Segregation of Duties / Two-Person Control** – Require at least two authorized individuals to perform critical operations to reduce risk of fraud or error

+Threat modeling forcus on attackers, assets and software.

 ---

 ## 3.2 Understand the fundamental concepts of security models